-Pursuant to the Amendment, the aggregate value of awards granted under the Omnibus Plan, as determined on the date of grant, and any cash compensation granted under the Omnibus Plan or otherwise during any calendar year to any non-employee director may not exceed \$400,000, except that for any non-employee director who is serving as Chairman of the Board or Lead Director of the Board or any non-employee director who is serving in his or her first calendar year on the Board such compensation may not exceed 200% of the foregoing limit.
+No more than 5,000,000 shares may be subject to awards granted to all participants during any calendar year, and no more than 1,000,000 shares subject to awards may be granted to any individual during any calendar year.
+Additionally, the aggregate value of awards granted under the Omnibus Plan, together with any cash compensation granted under the Omnibus Plan or otherwise, during any calendar year to any non-employee director may not exceed \$400,000, except that for any non-employee director who is serving as Chairman of the Board or Lead Director of the Board or any non-employee director who is serving in his or her first calendar year on the Board such compensation may not exceed 200% of the foregoing limit.